csh970605/Neural_Networks_in_Python/Section 4 - Libraries for neural networks/README.md

 # Homework instruction: wine classification

-The goal is to build a neural network in sklearn to classify types of wines!
+The goal is to build a neural network in sklearn to classify types of wines

+# Homework instruction: fashion mnist classification

+The goal is to build a neural network in TensorFlow to classify types of clothes

+# Homework instruction: diabetes classification

+Use the diabetes.csv attached to this class in order to classify whether or not a person has diabetes.
+You can see here more information about the dataset

+Hints:

+Upload the .csv file into the Google Colab environment

+Use the pandas library in order to load the csv file - check the read_csv function

+It's a binary classification problem, class 0 (no disease) and class 1 (disease)

+You need to normalize the data, check the MinMaxScaler from sklearn